softwaremill/elasticmq/README.md

 * batch operations in SQS (send, receive, delete, change visibility)
 * changed `SQSRestServerFactory` to `SQSRestServerBuilder`
-* "strict" and "relaxed" modes when creating an SQS server: the limits enforced by are optionally checked SQS, e.g. for batch operations (max 10 messages), maximum message size (64KB).
+* "strict" and "relaxed" modes when creating an SQS server: the limits enforced by SQS are optionally checked, e.g. for batch operations (max 10 messages), maximum message size (64KB).
 Strict by default.

 #### Version 0.5 (26 May 2012)